 Malaysia's judiciary comprises 2 systems.
-Based on Islamic law. the sharia svstem includes high state-level courts. subordinate courts, and courts of appeal.
-The sharia courts have authority family. over personal status, inheritance.

-and religious matters for Muslims only - about 61% of the population (see p.
+Based on Islamic law, the sharia system includes state-level high courts, subordinate courts, and courts of appeal.
+The sharia courts have authority over family, personal status, inheritance, and religious matters for Muslims only - about 61% of the population (see p.
 1 of Religion and Spirituality).
 A secular system of courts has authority in civil and criminal matters for all Malaysians, as well as in family law for non-Muslims.
 This system's highest court and court of final appeal is the Federal Court, composed of a chief justice and 10 judges.
 Critics note several human rights problems with Malaysia's judicial system.
 These include laws that grant the government wide latitude to detain individuals without trial and the use of caning as punishment.